JetLennit/pyopenweather/README.md

 # PyOpenWeather
-This is a module that allows for easier interfacing with the [Open Weather Map API](https://openweathermap.org/api)
+This is a module that allows for easier interfacing with the [Open Weather Map API](https://openweathermap.org/api).
+Don't use this, use [this one](https://github.com/csparpa/pyowm) instead.

 ## pyopenweather.apikey
 A string that must be set to the API key provided by the Open Weather Map website